Git Editor Utility

 - You will need to force-push (

-) to update the remote. - Collaborators will need to re-clone or reset their local copies.
+--force --all) to update the remote. - Collaborators will need to re-clone or reset their local copies.

 License